Greek tortoise: Trade

 The Greek tortoise (Testudo graeca) is frequently traded as a pet, particularly in source countries such as Morocco and Spain, despite existing legal restrictions on the trade of wild-caught individuals.

 This practice poses a conservation risk, as it may contribute to unsustainable removal of individuals from wild populations for both local sale and international export.
 Furthermore, concerns have been raised regarding the welfare conditions under which the tortoises are kept and transported, with reports of inadequate housing and care leading to high mortality rates in captivity.

 Food

 In captivity, Greek tortoises (Testudo graeca) commonly consume a variety of leafy greens, with a particular preference for dandelion leaves and similar vegetation.
-While they may readily eat lettuce, it is generally not recommended as a staple food, as it lacks the essential nutrients required to support their long-term health and survival.
+While they may readily eat lettuce, it is generally not recommended as a staple food, because it lacks the essential nutrients required to support their long-term health and survival.